-Makhana Phirni is a creamy Indian style lotus seed milk pudding.
+Makhana Phirni is a creamy Indian style foxnut (lotus seed) milk pudding.
 The parfait is a celebration of delicious phirni layered with fruits, nuts, and crispy fried bread.
-It is creamy, nutty and light, befitting the idea of festive food with a twist.
-It is one of the best ways to enjoy makhane ki phirni in a fuss-free fashionable manner.
+It is creamy, nutty, and light, befitting the idea of festive food with a twist.